jonisy1406/PortofolioData/Predict Customer Clicked Ads Classification by Using Machine Learning/README.md

 We will be used the IQR method.
 Because the data is cleaner than outliers and not much data is removed (only 0.3% removed).
 ![alt text](images/boxplot_remove.png)
 ### Feature Selection
-At this stage, a column is dropped that is not related to the model to be built.
+At this stage, columns are dropped that are not related to the model to be built.
 ### Feature Encoding
 The feature encoding technique used is one hot encoding because all categorical variables are not ordinal or multilevel variables.